Qiskit/documentation/docs/api/qiskit/qiskit.extensions.SingleQubitUnitary.md

 Create a new single qubit gate based on the unitary `u`.

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The class `qiskit.extensions.quantum_initializer.squ.SingleQubitUnitary` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Instead, you can use qiskit.circuit.library.UnitaryGate.
 </Admonition>

 ## Attributes